 If PID is diagnosed early, it can be treated with antibiotics.
 However, treatment will not undo any damage that has already happened to your reproductive system.
 The longer you wait to get treated, the more likely it is that you will have complications from PID.
 While taking antibiotics, your symptoms may go away before the infection is cured.
 Even if symptoms go away, you should finish taking all of your medicine.
 Be sure to tell your recent sex partner(s), so they can get tested and treated for STDs, too.
 It is also very important that you and your partner(s) finish treatment before having any kind of sex so that you do not re-infect each other.

 You can get PID again if you get infected with an STD again.
 Also, if you have had PID before, you have a higher chance of getting it again.

 What happens if I don't get treated?

 If diagnosed and treated early, the complications of PID can be prevented.
-Some of the complications of PID are
+If you do not get treated, some of the complications of PID are:

 - Long-term pelvic/abdominal pain.

 The risk for PID is higher if an STD goes untreated.

 Content last reviewed on February 19, 2018